ovh/docs/pages/web/hosting/hosting_first_steps_with_web_hosting/guide.en-asia.md

 This solution uses OVHcloud 1-click modules, a tool you can use to install a CMS quickly and easily.
 OVHcloud sets up your website, and provides you with your admin credentials.

 To ensure that the OVHcloud module's installation is successful, please ensure that its installation directory is empty (which should be the case if you have not connected to your storage space).
 To install a 1-click module, please log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}.
-Go to the `Hosting plans`{.action} section, then click on the Web Hosting plan that you have just ordered.
+Go to the `Hosting plans`{.action} section, then click on the domain name corresponding to the Web Hosting plan you have just ordered.
 In the `1-click modules`{.action} tab, click the `Add a module`{.action} button.

 ![Access to 1-click modules](images/access_to_the_1_click_modules_section.png){/thumbnail}

-Finally, to begin installing the 1-click module, select the CMS you want to install, check that the `Install in advanced mode`{.action} box is not ticked, and click the `Install`{.action} button.
+Finally, to begin installing the 1-click module, select the CMS you want to install, select the domain you would like to set up your website on, check that the `Install in advanced mode`{.action} box is not ticked, and click the `Install`{.action} button.

 At this stage, you will need to wait a few minutes to receive an email confirming that the module has been installed.
 This email will also contain the details required to log in to your website as an admin.
 You can then follow the remaining steps below.